Today, diners open Google Maps before they open a menu. Itās basically a new street corner for restaurant discovery.

 Step 6: Enable Google Reviews and Actively Manage Them

-- Add a Google review link to receipts, SMS follow-ups, or signage
+- Share your Google review link on receipts, follow-up messages, or table signage

 Step 7: Post Regular Updates on Google Business Profile

 Just like social media, your Google Business Profile supports posts.
 Think of your Business Profile as another social channel.
 Keeping it updated with Google posts shows you’re active and customer-focused.
-You can share:
+You can share updates around new menu items, events, or live music, seasonal offers or discounts, and even changes in your business hours.

 Step 8: Use Keywords in Your Content